Naren-Karthik/sf_metamanage/README.md

 Do you have multiple lower level sandboxes and each of its metadata is slipping away from every other sandbox due to one or all of the below reason
 - Incremental changes across sandboxes are not aligned due to multiple developers working on changes in different sandboxes
-- Direct defect fixes to higher sandoxes are not getting synced back to all of your lower sandboxes
+- Direct defect fixes to higher sandboxes are not getting synced back to all of your lower sandboxes
-- Vendor team is building new features in sandboxes different from those being used by the internal dev team for security or IP reasons
+- Vendor team is building new features in sandboxes different from those being used by the internal dev team for data security or IP reasons

 Be it as a company using Salesforce or as a Salesforce project manager or developer or admin, you would have come across this scenario quite a few times.